-Our corporate governance guidelines provide that the nominating and corporate governance committee shall periodically assess the board of directors's leadership structure, including whether the offices of chief executive officer and chairman of the board of directors should be separate.
+Our corporate governance guidelines provide that the nominating and corporate governance committee shall periodically assess the board of director's leadership structure, including whether the offices of chief executive officer and chair of the board of directors should be separate.
 Our guidelines provide the board of directors with flexibility to determine whether the two roles should be combined or separated based upon our needs and the board of directors' assessment of its leadership from time to time.
-We currently separate the roles of chief executive officer and chairman of the board of directors.
-Our president and chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while our chairman of the board of directors presides over meetings of the board of directors, including executive sessions of the board of directors, and performs oversight responsibilities.
-The board of directors has not appointed a lead independent director.
+We currently separate the roles of chief executive officer and chair of the board of directors.
+Our president and chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while our chair of the board of directors presides over meetings of the board of directors.
 Our board of directors has three standing committees that currently consist of, and are chaired by, independent directors.
 Our board of directors delegates substantial responsibilities to the committees, which then report their activities and actions back to the full board of directors.
 We believe that the independent committees of our board of directors and their chairpersons promote effective independent governance.
 We believe this structure represents an appropriate allocation of roles and responsibilities for our company at this time because it strikes an effective balance between management and independent leadership participation in our board of directors proceedings.